andrewhao/coupling-and-cohesion-ddd-talk/slides.md

 * One bounded context contains multiple sub-(supporting) domains

---
+---

+class: middle center background-image-contain background-white

+background-image: url(images/erd-4-bounded-context-extended.png)

+---

+## Making sense of the Context Map

+We may notice a few things:

-* One domain is spread out between multiple bounded contexts
+* One bounded context contains multiple sub-(supporting) domains
+* Multiple bounded contexts are required to support a single domain

 ???